-Students are permitted to leave the school campus during the school day only if they have prior permission in writing from the parent/guardian to the Middle School secretary.
-If permission to leave campus has been granted, students must obtain an early release slip from the Middle School Office and be escorted by a parent or guardian.
+Students are permitted to leave the school campus during the school day only when written permission from parents/guardians is provided to the Middle School secretary in advance.
+If permission to leave campus has been granted, students must obtain an early dismissal slip from the Middle School Office and be escorted by a parent or guardian.
+Students cannot leave campus without an early dismissal slip.